That Girl: Intro

+In season one, episodes 19, 23 and 27, there is a variation in the opening sequence, in which Thomas aids a toddler at a water fountain.
+Afterwards, the introduction continues as with the first 18 episodes.
+It is unclear why this variation occurs.

 Production notes

 According to Marlo Thomas, she was approached by ABC executive Edgar Scherick, who saw her in a screen test for a failed pilot, but still wanted to feature her in a project.
-Scherick gave Thomas several scripts to read, none of which she liked, as they all focused on a woman who was either a traditional girlfriend, wife or secretary to someone else; Thomas wanted a show in which the main character was a young, modern woman focused on her own dreams and aspirations.
+Scherick gave Thomas several scripts to read, none of which she liked, as they all focused on a woman who was either a traditional girlfriend, wife or secretary to someone else; Thomas wanted a show in which the main character was a young, modern woman focused on her dreams and aspirations.

 Although never officially credited as such (Persky and Denoff were the series' creators and official executive producers), Thomas was also a de facto executive producer of the series through her Daisy Productions, which she formed specifically for the series; it was credited on-screen as the production company.
 She originally wanted to name the sitcom Miss Independence, the nickname given to her by her parents.